 Regardless of what kind of organization you're in, your results are driven by people.
-And if your people aren't aligned with your strategy, the results will be less likely to be achieved and the team will be less engaged and impactful.
+And if your people aren't aligned with your strategy, the results will be less likely to be achieved, and the team will be less engaged and impactful.
 The framework below outlines the need to design the strategic plan and then hire and inspire the right people while periodically diagnosing and addressing any employee engagement issues.

-Hire the talent that fits the job leveraging a "whole" person approach.
-Carefully consider the needs of the job and how that aligns with the skills, interests, capabilities, and values of the individual.
+Hire the talent that fits the job, leveraging a "whole" person approach.
+Beware of overplaying education and job experience.
+Carefully consider the needs of the job and how that aligns with the individual's skills, interests, capabilities, and values.
+Diversity of thought, background and experience is an advantage.
+Consider who isn't sitting around the table and how their perspective can benefit the organization.
+Instead of "culture fit" consider "culture ad."